 "The aim was to ensure that if the Russians fired a nuclear strike 'someone in America would be able to launch from the ashes a devastating retaliatory blow against the Soviet Union"

 On June 15, 1955, just before 7 am local time, New York City did something it rarely does.
 It shut down.

-The reason was a simulated Russian nuclear attack on Brooklyn, code-named Apple Jack.
+The reason was a simulated Soviet nuclear attack on Brooklyn, code-named Apple Jack.
 This "attack" took place in North Williamsburg, my long-time home neighborhood, in a spot that is now occupied by luxury condos and hipster stores.

 Apple Jack closed the stock market, mobilized 22,000 civil defense volunteers, and triggered defense protocols all over the country.